 That presumption also applies to a combination of the loss of any two of the following: an arm, eye, foot, hand, and a leg.
 Injured workers who are permanently and totally disabled are entitled to two-thirds of their average weekly wage, up to a maximum of 100% of the state average weekly wage.Medical benefits

 Injured workers are also entitled to medical benefits, which include the following:

 - Medical, surgical, or other attendance or treatment.

 - Artificial arms, feet, hands, legs, and other prosthetic appliances.

 As the WCC notes, “the entitlement to these services may continue indefinitely or for whatever period is required by the nature of the accidental injury, compensable hernia or occupational disease if there is evidence to establish that the need for these services is reasonable, necessary and causally related to the accidental injury or occupational disease.”

 Like most states, Maryland workers’ compensation law does not provide any compensation for pain and suffering while an injured worker is recovering.
 But pain and suffering that continues after an injured worker reaches MMI can affect permanent disability ratings.
+So it is not always punching an injury into a settlement calculator for a payout.
 It is therefore important to be treated by a doctor who agrees that continuing pain and suffering should be included in any permanent disability determination.

 Assume that a 30-year-old worker earning $50,000 is injured.
 The injuries reduce the worker’s earning potential to $40,000.
 The injured worker also expected to retire at 62.
 Using these numbers, the injured worker has incurred a lifetime income loss of $320,000 ($10,000 x 32 years of expected future work).
 The question is therefore what amount of money must be paid now to produce $320,000 during the next 32 years.
 That is the “present value” of the case.